 Another rule also applies for amblyopia – the younger the child that develops it the harder it is to treat and vice versa.
 That is why amblyopia, which develops due to congenital cataracts is especially hard to treat, if the cataract is not extracted within a few months after birth.

 On that note, which is still more of a science fiction that the reality, I would like to end today’s blog.
 We hope you have enjoyed.
-If you have, hit the subscribe button for more content like this to come!
+If you have, subscribe to newsletter to stay up-to-date with our blog content and other offers!